nlee98/ADS-599_Capstone_Project/README.md

     2. [_Cleaning and Engineering_](https://github.com/nlee98/ADS-599_Capstone_Project/blob/main/Code%20Library/2_Cleaning_Engineering.ipynb)
       - This notebook goes further in-depth on feature engineering, missing data handling, and dimensionality reduction.
 A sentiment feature is derived from the text-based review feature.
 Every missing value is handled either by imputation based on logic, imputation by manual assessment, or removal.
 Feature data types are also assessed; and, unnecessary features are removed.
     3. [_Modeling_](https://github.com/nlee98/ADS-599_Capstone_Project/blob/main/Code%20Library/3_Modeling.ipynb)
+      - This notebook contains our data splitting and preprocessing pipeline.
+After splitting, the notebook explores 16 different models (eight for homes and eight for rooms).
+The models were then evaluated using adjusted r-squared, root mean square error, and mean absolute error.
+Finally, the important features of the best models, the gradient boosting regressions, were plotted.

 [_Data Folder_](https://github.com/nlee98/ADS-599_Capstone_Project/tree/main/Data)
 - The data folder contains the raw data from [Inside Airbnb](http://insideairbnb.com/get-the-data/) utilized for this project, as well as other files needed during EDA, feature engineering, and check points (such as geojson files, U.S. Census data, and compressed CSV dataframe outputs).